alitari/mockgo-server/README.md

-*mockgo-server* is a lightweight http server which can be used to mock http endpoints. *mockgo-server* is designed for horizontal scaling and feels at home in cloud environments like [kubernetes](https://kubernetes.io/).
+*mockgo-server* is a lightweight http server which can be used to mock http endpoints. *mockgo-server* is designed for horizontal scaling and feels at home in cloud environments like [kubernetes](https://kubernetes.io/) and [knative](https://knative.dev/).
 The main features are:

 - **Simplicity** : easy configuration with human readable yaml files with reasonable defaults
 - **Scalability** : mockgo-server is designed for horizontal scaling.
 Therefore it can be used in environments with high http traffic ( e.g. for performance/load tests )